biganton/reservation-app/README.md

 - table_id - Table ID
 - table_no - Table number
 - no_seats - Number of seats

+### Table types:
+A table storing types of the tables in the restaurant:
+- type_id - Type ID
+- type_name - Type

 ### Reservations:
 A table storing information about table reservations, containing fields such as: